History of Pune: City growth and development

 Public transport in form of bus service, was introduced in the city just before independence using a private provider.
 The city took over the service after independence, as Poona Municipal transport (PMT).
 In the 1990s the PMT and Pimpri-Chinchwad Municipal Transport (PCMT), the bus company running the service in Pimpri-Chinchwad, had a combined fleet of over a thousand buses.
 Several employers from the Industrial belt near Pimpri – Chinchwad and Hadapsar, also offered private bus service to their employees due to patchy municipal transport.
 The number of buses belonging to these companies was several times more than the number of Municipal buses.
 The two bus companies merged in 2007 to form the PMML.
 In 2006, the city was the first in India to develop the Bus Rapid Transit System (BRT), but due to a number of factors the project ran into delays.
-In 2008, the Commonwealth Youth Games took place in the city, which encouraged additional development in the north-west region of the city, and added a fleet of buses running on Compressed Natural Gas (CNG).
+In 2008, the Commonwealth Youth Games took place in the city, which encouraged additional development in the north-west region of the city and added a fleet of buses running on Compressed Natural Gas (CNG).
 Pune was also connected to other towns and cities in Maharashtra by Maharashtra State Transport buses that began operating in 1951.

-From the 1960s onward, horse-drawn Tanga was gradually replaced by the motorized three-wheeler Autorickshaw, for intermediate public transport.
+From the 1960s onward, the horse-drawn Tangas were gradually replaced by the motorized three-wheeler Autorickshaw, for intermediate public transport.
 Their number grew from 200 in 1960, to over 20,000 in 1996.
 From the 1930s, Pune was known as the cycle city of India.
 However, the cycle was replaced by motorized two-wheelers from the 1970s onward.
-For example, the number of two-wheelers increased from 5 per 1000 people, to 118 per 1000, in the period between 1965–1995.
-In 1989, Dehu Road-Katraj bypass (Western bypass) was completed, reducing traffic congestion in the inner city but also leading to growth in Industry as well as housing along the bypass, in the decades following the opening of the road.
+For example, the number of two-wheelers increased from 5 per 1000 people, to 118 per 1000, in the period between 1965 and 1995.
+In 1989, Dehu Road-Katraj bypass (Western bypass) was completed, reducing traffic congestion in the inner city but also leading to growth in industry as well as housing along the bypass, in the decades following the opening of the road.
 In 1998, work on the six-lane Mumbai-Pune expressway began, and was completed in 2001.
 This toll-road significantly reduced the journey time between the two cities.
 In 1951, a number of Railway companies including GIPR, merged to form the Central Railway zone, with Pune as an important railway junction.
 The pace of laying down new rail tracks had been slow in the initial post-independence era.
-Nevertheless, one of the major infrastructure project in this period was conversion of the Pune-Miraj railway from metre gauge to the wider broad-gauge in 1972.
+Nevertheless, one of the major infrastructure projects in this period was conversion of the Pune-Miraj railway from metre gauge to the wider broad-gauge in 1972.